 PSC contractors undertake open-ended obligations to observe the Local Content Policy as modified from time to time together with specific obligations regarding local content including maximising the use of local goods and services, business, employment of T&T nationals, advertising, financing, evaluating and awarding all tenders in T&T (except where special permission from the Minister is obtained), imparting to nationals business and technology expertise in all areas of the energy sector and preparing and submitting periodic local content reports to the Minister.

-Non-nationals may only engage in employment in T&T for a period exceeding 30 days if a work permit is obtained from the Ministry of National Security.
+Non-nationals may only engage in employment in T&T for a single period not exceeding 30 days every 12 months.
+Otherwise a work permit is obtained from the Ministry of National Security.
 The application is considered by the Work Permit Committee which consists of various members of the Ministry of National Security, the Ministry of Labour and Small Enterprise Development and the MEEI (among others).

-Transparency International's 2017 Corruption Perceptions Index show an improvement in T&T's ranking from its all-time high of 101 in 2016 to 77 in 2017.10 The Prevention of Corruption Act (the Prevention Act) is the main corruption legislation.
+T&T received a score of 41 out of 100 in Transparency International's 2018 Corruption Perceptions Index and ranked 78th out of 180 countries.10 The Prevention of Corruption Act (the Prevention Act) is the main corruption legislation.
 The terms 'bribe' or 'bribery' are not defined, but a variety of actions are prohibited that would be regarded as offering or giving a bribe and seeking or receiving a bribe.
 Public and private sectors are subject to the Prevention Act, and it provides for offences involving the corrupt offering, promising, giving, soliciting and receiving of gifts, loans, fees, rewards and advantages.
 'Consideration' is defined as including any valuable consideration of any kind, and so small grease payments are also prohibited.
 The use of an agent or third party (innocent or otherwise) in the commission of an offence will not allow the offender to escape criminal liability.
 Punishments for offences under the Prevention Act include fines, penalties, imprisonment and other forms of chastisement.

 Other legislation with anti-corruption ramifications include: (1) the Proceeds of Crime Act which requires, inter alia, the disclosure of information on the source of certain funds and obtaining certain business information from clients or business partners in specified transactions; and (2) the Integrity in Public Life Act, which, inter alia, regulates the acceptance of gifts by those in public office and pubic life and mandates the periodic disclosure of financial information by those in public office and public life to the Integrity Commission.